 What retail pricing looks like?

 The modern consumer is picky.
 They are erratic, fickle, and well-informed.
 Shopping is no longer something they do occasionally; they shop all the time.
-What goods cost, where to go, and how to get the most for their money are the questions customers have.
+Customers have questions about what goods cost, where to go, and how to get the most for their money.

 Now that COVID has given consumers more time to pursue all of these activities, consumers have more free time available to them.

 Consumers of today are modern, complex, and dynamic, and their needs cannot be met by systems designed for a different era.
 In the current economic environment, buying and merchandising teams that depend on spreadsheets and disconnected pricing strategies are losing market share and missing out on margin opportunities.

 Consequently, having access to the right technology to support your business decisions is essential - technology that empowers you to communicate with your customers more effectively and efficiently.

 Pricing is a critical aspect of maximizing profits while respecting customer expectations, and dynamic price optimization tools can assist retailers with leveraging market, competitor, and demand signals in real-time to set prices that meet shifting consumer demands, allowing them to maximise profits while meeting customer expectations of their brand and products.